Astrocyte Regulated Neuromorphic Central Pattern Generator Control of Legged Robotic Locomotion: Experiments

 Figure \ref{results} shows the homeostatic contribution of the astrocytes.
-Removing the astrocyte regulation implies that the second term on the right hand side of Equation \ref{eq_complete_weight_update} is removed.
+Removing the astrocyte regulation implies that the second term on the right-hand side of Equation \ref{eq_complete_weight_update} is removed.
 In Figure \ref{results}a, the left panel shows the trained inter-limb connection weights without the astrocyte model.
 All the synapses are trained into excitatory connections with saturated weight $w_{\mathrm{max}}$.
 In the right panel, it can be observed that the connection from one limb to another limb always contains two excitatory and two inhibitory synapses.
 For example, the connections from FR limb to FL limb have two inhibitory synapses in the diagonal positions and two excitatory connections in the anti-diagonal positions, which implies that the extensor of FR inhibits the extensor of FL (similar discussions are valid for the flexors).
 The extensor of FR excites the flexor of FL and vice versa.
 Such a combination produces a complementary firing pattern of the FR and the FL.
 In fact, the right panel of Figure \ref{results}a indicates a diagonal-synchronizing gait: FR-RL synchronized and FL-RR synchronized.
 The two groups are complementary to each other.
 This diagonal-synchronizing gait is usually called trotting.
 In summary, the astrocyte can filter out the effect of non-optimal gaits.
 Figure \ref{results}b more obviously illustrates the trotting gait.
 In the upper panel, the all-excitatory inter-limb connection brings unstable locomotion where the phase difference among the limbs is unstructured.
 Under current thigh and calf limit positions, $I_\mathrm{background}$, $I_{\mathrm{thigh}}$ and $I_{\mathrm{calf}}$, only trotting gait will emerge.
 For a real quadruped animal, for example, a cat, the muscle tension and CPG rhythmic pattern frequency increase along with the descending modulating signal from the brainstem.
 Therefore, for the emergence of other gaits, the above-mentioned parameters need to be specifically tuned for our robotic application scenario.
+Furthermore, this trotting gait is currently only applicable to flat ground.
+Adaptability to more complex terrain will be the scope of future work.
 In Figure \ref{results}c, the average rewards in each session, the final $x$ coordinate and the session lengths are plotted.
 The final $x$ coordinate evaluates the distance the robot has moved as the reset heading direction is positive $x$ direction.
 The reward and moving distance in the case without astrocyte modulation fluctuate around a constant and do not significantly improve after training.
 In contrast, including astrocyte regulation improves the average reward and locomotion speed, because of the emergence of the optimal gait.
 More specifically, the average x-directional speed of the last 20 sessions is $1.17 \,\mathrm{m/s}$, which is close to the trotting gate speed manually set in prior literature \cite{fu2021minimizing}.
+Such a speed emerges naturally, and it is the result of specific CPG burst duration and motor torque hyper-parameters.
 A session length shorter than 10 seconds implies a fall of the robot in the session.
 Involving astrocyte regulation significantly decreased the probability of falling during running.